Nearly two-thirds of South Sudanese children in child labour: Report

 “Education remains the strongest protective factor,” Nyamandi said, noting that children who attend school are far less likely to be exploited.

-The government acknowledged the crisis at the report’s launch in Juba on Thursday.
+The government acknowledged the crisis at the report’s launch in Juba.
 Deng Tong, undersecretary at the Ministry of Labour, said officials would use the evidence as a “critical foundation for action”.

 The report comes as nearly one million people have been impacted by severe flooding across South Sudan, with 335,000 displaced and more than 140 health facilities damaged or submerged.